Mayer Hawthorne: Musical influences

 Mayer Hawthorne is influenced by the music of Curtis Mayfield, Isaac Hayes, Leroy Hutson, Mike Terry, Barry White, Steely Dan, Smokey Robinson and the songwriting and production trio Holland–Dozier–Holland.
 Taking umbrage at the notion that his is a purely "throwback" soul sound, however, Hawthorne also cites more contemporary artists, such as J Dilla, Hanne Hukkelberg, and Santigold, as significant influences.

-Discussing How Do You Do, Hawthorne says, "I found my own unique sound on this album, which I'm excited about."
-The album has a vintage sound, which involves twelve 1970s-inspired tracks, filled with orchestral pop and funky bass lines—"I've taken what I can from the classic heroes of soul and updated it with the music I grew up listening to and loving like Public Enemy and Juan Atkins and Cybotron."
-He first found his musical voice in hip-hop and rap from his father, who plays in a band in Detroit, Michigan.
+Discussing How Do You Do, Hawthorne stated, "I found my own unique sound on this album...."
+The album's vintage sound, which involves twelve 1970s-inspired tracks is filled with orchestral pop and funky bass lines.
+"I've taken what I can from the classic heroes of soul and updated it with the music I grew up listening to and loving like Public Enemy and Juan Atkins and Cybotron," he explained.

-In popular culture
+In other media

-In July 2009, Hawthorne was featured on the cover of the third anniversary issue of Beyond Race magazine (BRM).
+In July 2009, Hawthorne was featured on the cover of the third anniversary issue of Beyond Race magazine.

-Hawthorne's song, "Your Easy Lovin' Ain't Pleasin' Nothin'" was included in the fourth season of Ugly Betty in its finale episode, "Hello Goodbye".
-The song begins in the scene at Betty's goodbye party when Marc asks Troy if he would like to dance.

-Hawthorne's track "Do It", released under the alias 'Tuxedo' with Jake One was sampled on Pitbull's track of the same name from his 2013 studio album Global Warming.
+Hawthorne's song "Your Easy Lovin' Ain't Pleasin' Nothin'" was included in the fourth season of Ugly Betty in its finale episode, "Hello Goodbye".
+His track "Do It", released under the alias 'Tuxedo' with Jake One, is sampled on Pitbull's track of the same name from his 2013 studio album Global Warming.

-The title track from Hawthorne's album, Where Does This Door Go was featured over the closing credits of the season one Masters of Sex episode "Thank You for Coming" in October 2013, and in season two of Netflix's Dear White People during the closing credits of "Chapter VII".
+The title track of Hawthorne's album Where Does This Door Go was featured over the closing credits of the season one Masters of Sex episode "Thank You for Coming" in October 2013, and in season two of Netflix's Dear White People during the closing credits of "Chapter VII".

-"Love Like That" was included in the video game Forza Horizon 3.
+"Love Like That" is included in the video game Forza Horizon 3.

 An excerpt of "The Walk" was used in a Blue Moon beer TV commercial in 2017, and in Season 4 episode 10 of the Fox television series Fringe.

-"Just Ain't Gonna Work Out" was featured in a scene from the Girls episode "All Adventurous Women Do" (2012).
+"Just Ain't Gonna Work Out" was featured in a scene of the Girls episode "All Adventurous Women Do" (2012).